PivotDev/Pivot-11ty-Starter/README.md

-# 11ty Pivot Starter
+# 11ty Pivot

-A static site generation starter built with 11ty and Bootstrap 5.
+Static site generation with Bootstrap 5 and Vite.js

 ## Built in settings and features

- - Dynamic shortcode imports
  - Dynamic component imports
  - Navigation plugin with data file for configuring html
  - SEO optimized meta include file with multiple fallbacks
  - Image plugin for performance
  - Sitemap generation

-When building with this starter you have two options for reusable components.
-The tradeoffs and how to use each are found below:

 ## Using Components